+Simply put, yes.
 It is possible to give too much fish oil to your husky.
-And it’s important to stick to the recommended dosage of 100mg per Kg of bodyweight.
+And it’s important to stick to the recommended dosage of 100mg per Kg of body weight.

 If your husky has too much fish oil in their diet it can lead to diarrhea, vomiting, blood clotting abnormalities, delayed wound healing, weight gain, vitamin E deficiency, and a weakened immune system.

-So, with that being said, it is advised to first speak to your veterinarian about how much fish oil you can safely give to your husky.
+So, with that being said, it’s best to first speak to your veterinarian about how much fish oil you can safely give to your husky.
 It may become apparent that a fish oil supplement is not necessary.